Pentecostalism

-Pentecostalism or classical Pentecostalism is a movement within the evangelical wing of Protestant Christianity that emphasizes direct personal experience of God through baptism with the Holy Spirit.
+Pentecostalism, also known as classical Pentecostalism, is a movement within the evangelical wing of Protestant Christianity that emphasizes direct personal experience of God through baptism with the Holy Spirit.
 The term Pentecostal is derived from Pentecost, an event that commemorates the descent of the Holy Spirit upon the Apostles and other followers of Jesus Christ while they were in Jerusalem celebrating the Feast of Weeks, as described in the Acts of the Apostles (Acts 2:1–31).

 Like other forms of evangelical Protestantism, Pentecostalism adheres to the inerrancy of the Bible and the necessity of being born again: an individual repenting of their sin and "accepting Jesus Christ as their personal Lord and Savior".
 It is distinguished by belief in both the "baptism in the Holy Spirit" and baptism by water, that enables a Christian to "live a Spirit-filled and empowered life".
-This empowerment includes the use of spiritual gifts: such as speaking in tongues and divine healing.
-Because of their commitment to biblical authority, spiritual gifts, and the miraculous, Pentecostals see their movement as reflecting the same kind of spiritual power and teachings that were found in the Apostolic Age of the Early Church.
-For this reason, some Pentecostals also use the term "Apostolic" or "Full Gospel" to describe their movement.

-Holiness Pentecostalism emerged in the early 20th century among adherents of the Wesleyan-Holiness movement, who were energized by Christian revivalism and expectation of the imminent Second Coming of Christ.
-Believing that they were living in the end times, they expected God to spiritually renew the Christian Church and bring to pass the restoration of spiritual gifts and the evangelization of the world.
+Holiness Pentecostalism emerged in the early 20th century among a number of adherents of the Wesleyan-Holiness movement, who were energized by Christian revivalism and expectation of the Second Coming of Christ.
 In 1900, Charles Parham, an American evangelist and faith healer, began teaching that speaking in tongues was the Biblical evidence of Spirit baptism.
 Along with William J. Seymour, a Wesleyan-Holiness preacher, he taught that this was the third work of grace.
-The three-year-long Azusa Street Revival, founded and led by Seymour in Los Angeles, California, resulted in the growth of Pentecostalism throughout the United States and the rest of the world.
+The three-year-long Azusa Street Revival, founded and led by Seymour in Los Angeles, California, resulted in the growth of Pentecostalism throughout the world.
 Visitors carried the Pentecostal experience back to their home churches or felt called to the mission field.
-While virtually all Pentecostal denominations trace their origins to Azusa Street, the movement has had several divisions and controversies.
+While virtually all Pentecostal denominations trace their origins to Azusa Street, the movement has three major categories.
 Early disputes centered on challenges to the doctrine of entire sanctification, and later on, the Holy Trinity.
 As a result, the Pentecostal movement is divided between Holiness Pentecostals who affirm three definite works of grace, and Finished Work Pentecostals who are partitioned into trinitarian and non-trinitarian branches, the latter giving rise to Oneness Pentecostalism.